 What are some potential benefits with personal loan protection insurance?

 Personal loan protection insurance may give you greater peace of mind about balancing and juggling your finances.
 If you can no longer work, this insurance may provide a form of financial protection to assist you and your family with loan repayments.
 It may also assist with paying the remainder of your loan if you unexpectedly pass away.
 As missing personal loan repayments can negatively impact your credit score, this type of insurance may potentially help you maintain your credit rating, should the unexpected occur.

 What does personal loan protection insurance cost?

-Premiums for loan protection insurance are calculated based on a range of factors, including –
+Premiums for loan protection insurance are calculated based on a range of factors.
+These include:

 - The type of cover and features you choose.
 Whether it’s cover for life, accident and sickness, or involuntary unemployment, each option or combination of options will carry different costs.
 The features chosen within each type of cover may also influence the cost.

 - Your loan amount and term.
-The size and term of your loan will be used to calculate the premium.
+The size and term of your loan may be used to calculate the premium.

 - Single or joint policy.
 Some providers may offer the option of taking out a single policy or a joint policy.
 The premium may change depending on the policy type you choose.